Skip to main content

 ingest_parsed_csv

-Import pre-parsed CSV from Eric Zimmerman forensic tools for querying.
-Auto-detects CSV type by column headers to enable filtering and analysis.
+Import pre-parsed CSV from Eric Zimmerman forensic tools for querying and filtering.
+Auto-detects CSV type by examining column headers.

 Instructions